Reliability Guide

 Common Alpine trouble spots

-• Brake Squeal: A common characteristic of the Brembo braking system, often requiring specialist bedding-in or shims.
+• Brake Squeal: A common characteristic of the Brembo braking system, often requiring specialist bedding-in or anti-squeal shims.

 What to check on used Alpines

-• Listen for excessive brake squeal; while common for Brembo brakes, it can be mitigated with specific pads or grease.
+• Listen for excessive brake squeal; while common for Brembo brakes, it can be mitigated with specific pads or copper grease.

 Browse Alpine in our Directory